 Appropriate clothing must be worn – PPEs such as a hard hat, luminous safety vest, steel-toed shoes, and eye protection are important especially when the environment is hazardous.
 Any loose clothing is not allowed as it can snag with the moving mechanism of the forklift.

 Pre-operational inspection must be performed: a daily inspection checklist must be updated to make sure that the forklift is in good running condition.

 The inspection involves checking brakes and hydraulic fluids, seeing if the warning devices and lights are functioning, and ensuring the tires are not worn out.
 The inspection checklist has the details of all things to check.
 Any fault should be reported to the superior for immediate corrective action.

 The forklift should be fully charged (if it’s electric) or has enough fuel (if it’s gas or LPG-powered) – If the truck has not had enough charge or fuel during operation, it could stop at any time or the truck’s lifting capacity could considerably decrease.
 What if the operator is lifting a 1-ton load when the truck suddenly stops because of insufficient fuel?
 This is when a serious accident could happen.

 Forklift weight capacity

-Never lift a load that is beyond the lifting capacity – know the capacity of the forklift on the data plate, it is usually attached on the machine.
-It indicates all relevant information such as the model, year, manufacturer, capacity, fuel type, etc. Please do remember that lifting a load that is well beyond the capacity could cause tip-over.
+Never lift a load that is beyond the lifting capacity – know the capacity of the forklift on the data plate, it is usually attached to the machine.
+It indicates all relevant information such as the model, year, manufacturer, capacity, fuel type, etc. Please do remember that lifting a load that is well beyond the capacity could cause a tip-over.